-d) Disqualification of driving licences:
+d) Disgualification of driving licences:

-- [38] With respect to a suspension of the convicted man's driving license, the Court is guided by the case of Cuevas, in which a sentence of one year was imposed in addition to a disqualification of his licence and compensation for the family of the victim.
+- [39] With respect to a suspension of the convicted man's driving license, the Court is guided by the case of Cuevas, in which a sentence of one year was imposed in addition to a disqualification of his licence and compensation for the family of the victim.
 Cuevas is distinguishable from the present case in that there was evidence of a serious disregard for other road users as evidenced by the careless way in which he was observed driving, prior to the accident.
 In Gonzalez, it was felt that the view expressed in Cardinal, that "persons convicted of an offence under that section should invariably have their driving licence suspended", could be "indefensibly rigid and inflexible, and that there was no justification in the instant case for the imposition of such further treatment."
-The Justices respectfully refrained from ordering the suspension of Gonzalez's licence. - [39] Whilst this Court is by no means ignoring the seriousness of Mr. Pastrana's actions, it is felt that the additional punishment of suspending Mr. Pastrana's driving license would not be necessary in the current circumstances: he has accepted responsibility and appears truly remorseful; further, the Court does not believe that he poses a danger to the public at this time. - [40] The process of arriving at an appropriate sentence, in this case, also entailed the application of the generally accepted principles of sentencing, against
+The Justices respectfully refrained from ordering the suspension of Gonzalez's licence. - [40] Whilst this Court is by no means ignoring the seriousness of Mr Pastrana's actions, it is felt that the additional punishment of suspending Mr Pastrana's driving license would not be necessary in the current circumstances: he has accepted responsibility and is remorseful. - [41] The process of arriving at an appropriate sentence, in this case, also entailed the application of the generally accepted principles of sentencing, against the background of the nature and seriousness of the offence, the circumstances surrounding its commission and the personal circumstances of the offender.

-&lt;sup>6 See R v Ramcharran para 19, where Jamadar JCCJ noted that" in 2014 this Court explained the multiple ideological aims of sentencing.
-These objectives may be summarised as being: (i) the public interest, in not only punishing, but also in preventing crime ('as first and foremost' and as overarching), (ii) the retributive or denunciatory (punitive), (iii) the deterrent, in relation to both potential offenders and the particular offender being sentenced, (iv) the preventative, aimed at the particular offender, and (v) the rehabilitative, aimed at the background of the nature and seriousness of the offence, the circumstances surrounding its commission and the personal circumstances of the offender.
 This meant that the Court considered that this was a serious and prevalent offence which resulted in the horrific death of two innocent persons.
 The Court is of the view that the sentence should therefore serve as a deterrent whilst appreciating that the convicted is not without redemption and does not pose a danger to the public at this time.

+&lt;sup>6 See R v Ramcharran para 19, where Jamadar JCCJ noted that" in 2014 this Court explained the multiple ideological aims of sentencing.
+These objectives may be summarised as being: (i) the public interest, in not only punishing, but also in preventing crime ('as first and foremost' and as overarching), (ii) the retributive or

-- [41] In light of the above, I consider the following sentence to be appropriate in all the circumstances: - 1.
-A fine of \$8000 payable within six (6) months of the date of this judgment; - 2.
+- [42] In light of the above, I consider the following sentence to be appropriate in all the circumstances: - 1.
+A fine of \$8,000.00 payable within six (6) months of the date of this judgment; - 2.
 A term of imprisonment of nine (9) months in default of payment; and - 3.
-A sum of compensation of \$5,000.00, payable within three (3) months of the date of this judgment, to the family of the deceased, in the following amounts: - a) \$2,000.00 to the family of Kimberly Griffiths, to be collected by her adult son Fabrice Cocum; - b) \$3,000 to the family of Elmar Avila, to be collected by Serena Avila.
+A sum of compensation of \$5,000.00, payable within three (3) months of the date of this judgment, to the family of the deceased, in the following amounts: - a) \$2,000.00 to the family of Kimberly Griffiths, to be collected by her adult son Fabrice Cocom. - b) \$3,000 to the family of Elmar Avila, to be collected by Serena Avila.

-Delivered this day of March 2024
+Delivered this 26 day of March 2024

-[42] This is the Judgment of the Court.
+[43] This is the Judgment of the Court.